"A knot... is either exactly right or it is hopelessly wrong."

 The Monkey's Fist

 The Monkeys Fist is a weighted knot used to heave a lighter line to an other boat or dock.
 Once the lighter line is received a stronger towline or bow line can be transferred.
 Before Monkeys Fists were painted bright red or orange many a sailor were hit in the head by the flying Monkeys Fist.
 Today the Monkeys Fist is still one of the most recognized knots.
 It makes a fine key fob, zipper pull on your rain slicker and a tug & toss dog toy that floats.
-A small bowling ball can be used as the core making a door stop.
-Add a chain and you have a fan or light pull.
+A small bowling ball or steel ball bering can be used as the core making a door stop.
+Add a wooded ball and chain you have a fan or light pull.
 Place a small bell inside and watch your cat dance with joy.